devroute-cloud/it-support-portfolio/Weekends_with_Linux_and_Windows/Windows_Sundays/1_Windows_Navigation/1_Windows_report.md

 ### Windows Commands and Their Purpose
-- dir = Displays a sorted list and the current folder
+- dir = Displays a sorted list and the current folder.
-- cd = It used for change the directory inside of the console
+- cd = It used for change the directory inside of the console.
 - Get-Location = With this command, obtain the working way for us.
-This command to do other things as: ( $ruta = Get-Location: to save the location currently of the variable // Get-Location: Displays the current way // pwd (used in Linux environments )
+- A. This command to do other things as:
+- B. $ruta = Get-Location: to save the location currently of the variable.
+- C. Get-Location: Displays the current way.
+- D. pwd (used in Linux environments).